What are you looking for?

 Published: 11 October 2023

-Last Update: 30 January 2024
+Last Update: 23 January 2025

 Found in the rainforests of central and western Africa, Goliath beetles live in rotting logs and fallen trees.
 The largest and heaviest insect in the world, some specimens reach lengths of up to six inches (15 cm) and weigh as much as 3.5 ounces (100 g).
-Goliath beetles are nocturnal insects, feeding on fruit, nectar, and sap.
+These beetles are nocturnal insects, feeding on fruit, nectar, and sap.
 Keep reading for some more fascinating facts about this remarkable creature.

 • Male Goliath beetles are larger than females.